 Conclusion

 The e-way bill system has become integral in the race to achieve an efficient and transparent logistics ecosystem in India.
-Its implementation has enhanced the process of shipping goods from one place to another while also making it possible to track goods in the supply chain.
+It has improved shipping and supply chain tracking.

 Nevertheless, staying up to date updated with all the latest regulations and changes is the only way businesses can be compliant and carry out their operations without crossing borders with customs officials.
 In addition, factoring in the updates and mandates reduces duplicity and repeated invoice entries while reducing documentation redundancies, therefore ensuring a seamless process of moving goods from one point to another.